frc1678/viewer-2017-iOS/Pods/Instabug/README.md

 	Make sure to replace `app_token` with your application token.
 Find it [here](https://instabug.com/app/sdk/).

 ## Notes
-Instabug needs access to the microphone and photo library.
+Instabug needs access to the microphone and photo library to be able to let users add audio and video attachments.
 Starting from iOS 10, apps that don’t provide a usage description for those 2 permissions would be rejected when submitted to the App Store.

 For your app not to be rejected, you’ll need to add the following 2 keys to your app’s info.plist file with text explaining to the user why those permissions are needed: